IN THE NEWS: Climate activists rally in Downtown Hillsboro

 See the original story by Mark Miller on Hillsboro NewsTimes.

-Tidy Up Downtown Hillsboro - First Sundays
+Tidy Up Downtown Hillsboro - First Sunday

 9:00 AM PDT